LukasWoodtli/WebPage/pelican/content/intel_calling_conventions.md

 ## Return Value

 The return value is passed in registers `RAX` and if needed also in `RDX`.

+If the return value is a floating point number it is passed in `xmm0`.

 ## Call by Reference (out params)